 I see these ‘quilts’ as existential survival blankets that consider the comforting life force in materials, presence and place.
-By connecting pieces which trace an ecosystem of awareness, of time sedated by wonder.
-These works stand as advocates for re-cultivating an alliance with the natural world as the crucial antidote needed to address the precarities of multiple current global crises.
+Connecting pieces which trace an ecosystem of awareness, of time sedated by wonder.
+These works stand as advocates for re-cultivating an alliance with the natural world, living with low impact.

 Small framed painted textile collage studies, Yesterday & Tomorrow were created as an accompanying body.